Wolfieeewolf/OpenRGB2MQTT/README.md

 ## Development Status

-This plugin is stable for the supported protocols.
-The ESPHome functionality is currently disabled but may be implemented in future versions.
+This plugin is stable for MQTT integration.

 ## Supporting Development